Big-Life-Lab/PHES-ODM/metadata.md

     -   `buildingCleanout`: Building clean out
     -   `propertyLineCleanout`: Property line clean out
     -   `lagoonInfluent`: Wastewater treatment lagoon influent
-    -   `lagoonEffluent`: Wastewater tretment lagoon effluent
+    -   `lagoonEffluent`: Wastewater treatment lagoon effluent
     -   `other`: An other type of access point.
 Add description to `accessTypeOther`.

 -   **accessTypeOther**: Description of an access point not listed in `accessType`.